liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## Group inherited SharePoint admins unable to access the Scans and Migrations tabs

-SharePoint admin roles created as a result of joining an Azure group aren't fully supported by Migration Manager.
+Migration Manager doesn't fully support SharePoint admin roles created as a result of joining an Azure group.
 For file share migrations, these users can't access the **Scans** tab.
 For cloud migrations, these users can't access the **Scans** tab or the **Migrations** tab.

 **Workaround**.
 Assign the user either a SharePoint admin or Global admin role.